-Five to nine years of work experience seem to result in median wages of about $12.82 per hour.
-The largest fraction of Crop Production Services people (44 percent) have been working for one to four years and earn $13.77 per hour on average.
+For those who claim five to nine years of work experience, pay on average amounts to approximately $14.36 per hour.
+The largest slice of the Crop Production Services workforce (40 percent) has been working for one to four years and earns, on average, $14.17 per hour.

 Certifications and Degrees

 Cardiopulmonary Resuscitation Specialists receive bigger paychecks (about $15.40 per hour) than those without credentials.
 At Crop Production Services, employees who hold a Bachelor of Science in Bachelor of Science (BS / BSc) receive the highest pay at $16.35.

 When it comes to skills, employees who report Machine Operation among their abilities seem to make the most, reporting a median income of $15.72 per hour.
 Customer Service is considered a run-of-the-mill skill; nearly one-third of Crop Production Services' people use it regularly.
 Employees also tend to round out their skills sets with Jobsite Delivery, Commercial, and Safety Compliance.

 A lucky few (18 percent) are fortunate enough to be compensated for both vacation and sick time.
 About two-fifths of workers save for retirement through Crop Production Services' 401(k) plan.
 A large number of survey participants can count on health insurance, and most survey participants have dental coverage as a benefit.
 Perks also include 401(a), life insurance, a company cell phone, and defined contribution (dc) retirement plan.